The message from Sanford Health is very clear to those who are wondering about a COVID-19 vaccine: When you are eligible, you should get it.

 Fast vaccine, safe vaccine

+You should get the vaccine regardless of which one is made available to you.
 The benefits of taking the vaccine apply both to individuals and public health overall.

-The timeline for the development of an effective vaccine for COVID-19 is unlike any that preceded it, Dr. Johnson said.
+The timeline for the development of an effective vaccine for COVID-19 is unlike any that preceded it, Dr. Johnson says.
 And the accelerated pace is not reason to be wary of its safety or effectiveness.

-He gets a lot of vaccine questions from people who may be apprehensive.
+Dr. Johnson gets a lot of vaccine questions from people who may be apprehensive.
 Why did the development of this vaccine move along so much faster than past vaccines?
 Are politics involved?
 Should I be concerned about it being safe?

-“My answer is that the technology used to create the vaccine is not new,” Dr. Johnson said.
+“My answer is that the technology used to create the vaccine is not new,” Dr. Johnson says.
 “Is it being applied to something new?
 Yes.
 Why did the vaccine move along so quickly?
 Because the world is suffering from a pandemic.
-But in terms of stages — the rigor of the process — it has not been compromised.
+But in terms of stages – the rigor of the process – it has not been compromised.
 We’re second-to-none on the world stage in the U.S. in our approval process.”

 The FDA has established clear guidelines for the development of a vaccine.
 Its criteria for authorization are based on scientific and medical principles that clearly demonstrate safety and efficacy.
 The final product represents the clearest, quickest and safest route back to normal.